httpwg/wg-materials/interim-13-08/minutes.md

 ### Issue #23

-Roberto: have a different compression context for :<header-field>s and the rest?
+Roberto: have a different compression context for :`header-field`s and the rest?
 This will help proxies to inspect/extract specific header fields

-<molnarg> An idea: if we would require headers to appear in alphabetical order in header blocks (and nothing else would change compared to current spec), then 1) ':' headers would always come first 2) it would be possible to implement a streaming decoder 2) it is possible to implement a streaming encoder, if its input is in alphabetical order (otherwise first you would have to reorder them).
+molnarg: An idea: if we would require headers to appear in alphabetical order in header blocks (and nothing else would change compared to current spec), then 1) ':' headers would always come first 2) it would be possible to implement a streaming decoder 2) it is possible to implement a streaming encoder, if its input is in alphabetical order (otherwise first you would have to reorder them).

-<molnarg> okay, agree that hard to enforce
+molnarg: okay, agree that hard to enforce

 ### Issue # 187

 "String Literal"

-<Barry Leiba> Discussing issue 11 in the compression spec.
+Barry: Discussing issue 11 in the compression spec.

-<Barry Leiba> Contemplating closing the issue.
+Barry: Contemplating closing the issue.

 Talking about disabling stream control